Foundation

 My transceiver is capable of operating with more than 10 watts, and outside my allowable bands.
 Can I legally use it?

 Yes.
-All radio amateurs are trusted to use their equipment according to their licence conditions.
-As a Foundation licensee you must pay close attention to the power measuring meters in your equipment, so that you do not exceed the power limit.
+All radio amateurs are trusted to use their equipment according to the regulations.
+A Foundation operator must pay close attention to the power measuring meters in your equipment, so that you do not exceed the power limit.
 There is nothing stopping you from listening around the amateur bands on which you are not allowed to transmit.

-Anyone seeking their first licence, whether it be Foundation, Standard or Advanced, will need to meet the requirements of the practical assessment.
+Anyone seeking their first entry level, whether it be Foundation, Standard or Advanced will need to meet the requirements of a practical.

-The Standard and Advanced syllabi have corresponding and identical practical section.
+Standard and Advanced syllabi have an identical practical section.

 A summary of the practical assessment requirements are: